akshar07/personalBlog/content/posts/2020-03-10-how-and-why-you-define-the-health-of-your-future-generations-part-2.md

   - Science
   - DNA
 ---
 This is the second post in the series of epigenetics.
-If you are new here, start [here](https://avocadolatte.com/posts/How-and-why-you-define-the-health-of-your-future-generations)
+If you are new, start [here](https://avocadolatte.com/posts/How-and-why-you-define-the-health-of-your-future-generations)

 Last time we learned what epigenetics is and how it changes our gene expression.
 We looked at how histone modifications occur that make some part of our gene unreadable to the cell thus turning the gene on or off.